 Sherlock Holmes and the Secret Weapon (February 12, 1943)

-Released on February 12, 1943: During the Second World War, A Swiss scientist invents a revolutionary new bomb sight for airplanes, but Dr. Moriarty has kidnapped the scientist and will sell the device to the enemy.
+Released on February 12, 1943: (running time 68 minutes) During the Second World War, A Swiss scientist invents a revolutionary new bomb sight for airplanes, but Dr. Moriarty has kidnapped the scientist and will sell the device to the enemy.

 Directed by Roy William Neill

 Written by Edward T. Lowe Jr. and Scott Darling